-- (2.1) The connector shall be located in the driver's side foot-well region of the vehicle interior in the area bound by the driver's side of the vehicle and the driver's side edge of the center console (or the vehicle centerline if the vehicle does not have a center console) and at a location no higher than the bottom of the steering wheel when in the lowest adjustable position.
-The connector may not be located on or in the center console (i.e., neither on the horizontal faces near the floor-mounted gear selector, parking brake lever, or cupholders nor on the vertical faces near the car stereo, climate system, or navigation system controls).
-The location of the connector shall be capable of being easily identified and accessed (e.g., to connect an off-board tool).
-For vehicles equipped with a driver's side door, the connector shall be capable of being easily identified and accessed by a technician standing (or "crouched") on the ground outside the driver's side of the vehicle with the driver's side door open. - (2.2) If the connector is covered, the cover must be removable by hand without the use of any tools and be labeled "OBD" to aid technicians in identifying the location of the connector.
-Access to the diagnostic connector may not require opening or the removal of any storage accessory (e.g., ashtray, coinbox).
-The label shall be submitted to the Executive Officer for review and approval, at or before the time the manufacturer submits its certification application.
-The Executive Officer shall approve the label upon determining that it clearly identifies that the connector is located behind the cover and is

-- consistent with language and/or symbols commonly used in the automotive industry. - (2.3) If the ISO 15765-4 protocol (see section (h)(3)) is used for the required OBD standardized functions, the connector shall meet the "Type A" specifications of SAE J1962.
-Any pins in the connector that provide electrical power shall be properly fused to protect the integrity and usefulness of the connector for diagnostic purposes and may not exceed 20.0 Volts DC regardless of the nominal vehicle system or battery voltage (e.g., 12V, 24V, 42V). - (2.4) If the SAE J1939 protocol (see section (h)(3)) is used for the required OBD standardized functions, the connector shall meet the specifications of SAE J1939-13.
-Any pins in the connector that provide electrical power shall be properly fused to protect the integrity and usefulness of the connector for diagnostic purposes. - (2.5) Manufacturers may equip vehicles with additional diagnostic connectors for manufacturer-specific purposes (i.e., purposes other than the required OBD functions).
-However, if the additional connector conforms to the "Type A" specifications of SAE J1962 or the specifications of SAE J1939-13 and is located in the vehicle interior near the required connector of section (h)(2.3) or (2.4), the connector(s) must be clearly labeled to identify which connector is used to access the standardized OBD information required in section (h).

-(3) Communications to a Scan Tool:

-All OBD control modules (e.g., engine, auxiliary emission control module) on a single vehicle shall use the same protocol for communication of required emission-related messages from on-board to off-board network communications to a scan tool meeting SAE J1978 specifications or designed to communicate with an SAE J1939 network.
+- (2.2.2) The connector shall be mounted in an uncovered location and may not be covered with or located behind any form of panel, access door, or storage device (e.g., fuse panel cover, hinged door, ashtray, coinbox) that requires opening or removal to access the connector.
+The connector may be equipped with a dust cap in the shape and size of the diagnostic connector for environmental protection purposes but the dust cap must be removable by hand without the use of any tools and be labeled "OBD" to aid technicians in identifying the connector. - (2.2.3) The connector shall be mounted in a manner that allows vehicle operation and driving (e.g., does not interfere with use of driver controls such as the clutch, brake, and accelerator pedal) while a scan tool is connected to the vehicle. - (2.3) The location of the connector shall be capable of being easily identified and accessed (e.g., to connect an off-board tool).
+For vehicles equipped with a driver's side door, the connector shall be capable of being easily identified and accessed by a technician standing (or "crouched") on the ground outside the driver's side of the vehicle with the driver's side door open. - (2.4) If the ISO 15765-4 protocol (see section (h)(3)) is used for the required OBD standardized functions, the connector shall meet the "Type A" specifications of SAE J1962.
+Any pins in the connector that provide electrical power shall be properly fused to protect the integrity and usefulness of the connector for diagnostic purposes and may not exceed 20.0 Volts DC regardless of the nominal vehicle system or battery voltage (e.g., 12V, 24V, 42V). - (2.5) If the SAE J1939 protocol (see section (h)(3)) is used for the required OBD standardized functions, the connector shall meet the "Type 1" specifications of SAE J1939-13.
+Any pins in the connector that provide electrical power shall be properly fused to protect the integrity and usefulness of the connector for diagnostic purposes. - (2.6) Manufacturers may equip vehicles with additional diagnostic connectors for manufacturer-specific purposes (i.e., purposes other than the required OBD functions).
+However, if the additional connector conforms to the "Type A" specifications of SAE J1962 or the "Type 1" specifications of SAE J1939-13: - (2.6.1) and For 2010 through 2015 model year engines, if the additional connector is located in the vehicle interior near the required connector of section (h)(2), the connector(s) must be clearly labeled to identify which connector is used to access the standardized OBD information required in section (h). - (2.6.2) For 2016 and subsequent model year engines, the additional connector may not be in the location specified in section (h)(2.2.1). - (3) Communications to a Scan Tool: - All OBD control modules (e.g., engine, auxiliary emission control module) on a single vehicle shall use the same protocol for communication of required emission-related messages from on-board to off-board network communications to a scan tool meeting SAE J1978 specifications or designed to communicate with an SAE J1939 network.
 Engine manufacturers shall not alter normal operation of the engine emission control system due to the presence of off-board test equipment accessing information required by section (h).
-The OBD system shall use one of the following standardized protocols:
+The OBD system